e-x/MicroMonitoring/README.md

 # MicroMonitoring

-	Unlimited site.
+	Unlimited sites.
 Sandbox support.
 Http and https.
 All in one file.
 No install.
 Absolutely free.

 [ EN ]
 	- MicroMonitoring